tjvr/a-parser/README.md

 A parser is usually used with a _tokenizer_ (or "lexer").
 The tokenizer does the "dumb" job of splitting the text into "words", called "tokens"; the parser does the "smart" job of recognising sequences of such tokens.
 We recommend [Moo](https://github.com/no-context/moo) as a very fast and friendly tokenizer.

+So, as far as this project is concerned: a Parser turns a stream of Tokens into a tree of Nodes.

+To construct a Parser, you create a Grammar, and then pick a _parsing algorithm_ to use.

 # Parse trees